 There is quite a choice of different tours from Cape Tribulation, your host Rob is happy to advise you on the most suitable ones for you and to book any of these for you, either on arrival or in advance if you want to be assured of a place on the tour.

 More info on the tours here, feel free to email me for any more info.

 Internet used to be limited at Rainforest Hideaway, due to our remote location there is no cable and the satellite provider charged by the download which made it very expensive.

-Fortunately thanks to the National Broadband Network we now have a satellite dish with a more generous download, and you are welcome to share it if you keep your downloads under control.
+Fortunately thanks to the National Broadband Network we now have a satellite dish with a more generous download, and you are welcome to share it, each guest gets a quota of 100Mb per day.